 entered aged care.

-- While you are making periodic payments, your former home and net
+2016 - While you are making periodic payments, your former

-rent will be exempt indefinitely from both the Aged Care and
+home and net rent will be exempt from the Centrelink income and

 - If you moved into aged care between 1 Jan 2016 and 31